4ARMED/kubeletmein/README.md

 - Digital Ocean - (https://registry.terraform.io/providers/digitalocean/digitalocean/latest/docs)[https://registry.terraform.io/providers/digitalocean/digitalocean/latest/docs]

-** NOTE - ONLY GKE IS CURRENTLY RELEASED, OTHERS ARE COMING VERY SOON **
+** NOTE - ONLY GKE and DIGITALOCEAN ARE CURRENTLY RELEASED, EKS IS COMING VERY SOON **

 Each folder has a `Makefile` you can use if you wish to init, plan and apply the configs.
 You can update the `terraform.tfvars` with the necessary changes or set `TF_VAR_xx` variables.
 However you prefer.